 The Claremont Colleges Debate Union sponsors debate and leadership and professional workshops on campus throughout the summer.
 Instruction is designed to accommodate new and experienced students.
-There are commuting and residential options.
-There are two programs for high school students.
-There are 5 additional sessions for middle school debate students.
-Programs are designed to mirror the academic experience at Claremont McKenna College – small group instruction, low student to staff ratio (approximately 4-to-1), comprehensive programming and significant additional training in supplemental and elective sessions, after-summer training and internship opportunities during the academic year.
-More than 350 students participated in 2019 programs.
+There are commuting and residential options (depending on Claremont McKenna College opening facilities during the pandemic – the college is currently closed).
+There are three programs for high school students – two debate sessions and a leadership/professional communication session.
+There are 5 additional debate and leadership/scholars sessions for middle school students.
+Programs are designed to mirror the academic experience at Claremont McKenna College – small group instruction, low student to staff ratio (approximately 4-to-1), comprehensive programming, and significant additional training in supplemental and elective sessions, after-summer training and internship opportunities during the academic year.
+More than 300 students participated in 2020 summer online programs.

-Summer programs for high school students include (1) HSPDP high school debate format and (2) leadership and professional communication training for academic, extracurricular and organization, and career success.
-Students meet with admission officers for insight into the college application process, as well as financial aid.
+High school students on campus meet with admission officers for insight into the college application process, as well as financial aid.
 They receive seminar instruction on non-fiction writing from a consultant to the college’s Center for Writing and Public Discourse.
-In 2020, students will have keynote presentations on entrepreneurial skill-building, time management, and digital and social media branding and use.
+In 2020, students had keynote or elective presentations on entrepreneurial skill-building, time management, and digital and social media branding and use.

 Middle school students may attend any or all of the (1) 3 debate sessions in the MSPDP format, including a SuperSession with an integrated summer championship tournament and (2) 2 Scholars Programs – leadership/professional communication sessions.